justinburrill/website/README.md

-This repo contains the front end and the server for my website
+This repo contains the front end and the server for my website.